techwwwyzzerd/CentServ/README.md

-# RHCE 7 Automated Practice Deployment
+# Centos 7 Automated Practice Deployment
-_Powered by Ansible and Vagrant_

-## Notable Vagrant Commands to control the environment:
+## Vagrant Commands to control the environment:
 - `vagrant up` - Boots and provisions the environment
 - `vagrant destroy -f` - Shuts down and destroys the environment
-- `vagrant halt` - Only shuts down the environment VMs (can be booted up with `vagrant up`)
+- `vagrant halt` - Only shuts down the environment VMs
 - `vagrant suspend` - Puts the VMs in a suspended state
 - `vagrant resume` - Takes VMs out of a suspended state